Table Of Contents For This Page

 Everett Roehl started Roehl as a driver.
-He leads this industry as a veteran driver, not behind corporate office.
 Rick Roehl, the CEO, is also a professional truck driver with his Class A Commercial Driver’s License (CDL).
 Rick gets behind the wheel, going over the road to do the most important job in this company – hauling freight.
 That's the only way to lead a drivers' company.

 Roehl’s Get Your CDL Program appears to be very high quality.
 It occurred to me that they aren't simply meeting minimum state requirements, rather, they go above and beyond the minimums.
 Roehl changed the way their program works – instead of being a student, you’ll actually be hired on your first day and they pay you to get your CDL – it’s part of the job.

 Roehl Transport's training seems to be more thorough than most other trucking companies.
 I truly believe they go above and beyond most other carriers to ensure their drivers are safe, knowledgeable, and successful.

 After training, Roehl offers more opportunities for local and dedicated freight, a more relaxed home time policy, and several ways to transition into different areas of truck driving (reefer, flatbed, step deck, curtainside, and dry-van).

 While I always recommend you do your own research into as many companies as possible, I'm extremely pleased with how Roehl operates from the start of training to the time you go solo and beyond.
 If I were choosing a trucking company today, Roehl would receive very serious considerations from me.

 Based out of Marshfield, WI, Roehl Transport, Inc. (pronounced "Rail") was established in 1962 with a single truck.
 The company now operates more than 2,100 tractors and 5,700 trailers.